000alen/without-mask-society/landing/landing.md

       DEVELOPMENT OF OUR WMS 00, DESIGNED BY OUR ART DIRECTOR, IN A PROCESS OF SEVERAL MONTHS UNTIL REACHING WHAT WE HAVE TODAY.
   - question: HOW MUCH DOES A WMS COST?
-    answer: OUR FLOOR PRICE IS AT 0.06 ETH.
+    answer: "OUR FLOOR PRICE IS AT 375 MATIC. "
   - question: HOW MANY WMS WILL THE COLLECTION HAVE?
     answer: >-
       WE WILL HAVE A TOTAL OF 2222 NFTS.